matinlotfali/KDE-Rounded-Corners/README.md

 # Contributions:

 - Compatibility of the effect with other effects like Wobbly windows - by [matinlotfali](https://github.com/matinlotfali)
+- Compatibility with KWin for Plasma versions 5.27 to 6.0 - by [matinlotfali](https://github.com/matinlotfali)
 - Optimize the effect to render once instead of 5 times - by [matinlotfali](https://github.com/matinlotfali) - see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49)
 - Reimplementation with shaders to include shadows at corners and an outline - by [matinlotfali](https://github.com/matinlotfali)
-- Compatibility with KWin from versions 5.23 to 5.27 - by [matinlotfali](https://github.com/matinlotfali)
 - Disable effect when window gets maximized - by [matinlotfali](https://github.com/matinlotfali)
 - Cleanups for the plugin logic, remove unneeded dependencies from CMakeLists.txt file - by [alex1701c](https://github.com/alex1701c)
 - Separate outline color for active and inactive windows - by [OrkenWhite](https://github.com/OrkenWhite)